Shogo-nfrealmusic/Shogo-nfrealmusic/README.md

 Bilingual (JP/EN) full-stack developer and creator based in Japan.
 I build web products at the intersection of **technology, creativity, and growth**.

 - 🔭 Working on full-stack apps
-- 🚀 Co-founder of **ATE9**, a creative & digital product agency
+- 📸 CTO at Tetty’s Photo Studio
-- 📸 Building **Tetty’s Photo Studio**
+- 🛍️ Product Manager Intern at Mercari
 - 🌱 Learning AI strategy, scalable systems, and product growth
 - 💬 Ask me about web dev, creator businesses, or studying abroad in the U.S.